Greece travel advisories

 Information from the past two weeks.

-The Greek Ministry of Climate Crisis and Civil Disaster Preparedness is sending emergency messages to mobile phones in each region via 112 if necessary, and is urging people to take the following measures:
+3. The Greek Ministry of Climate Crisis and Civil Disaster Preparedness is sending emergency messages to mobile phones from "112" in each region as needed, and is also urging people to take the following measures:

-○Do not burn dead branches or leaves outdoors.
-Do not barbecue or do any other work that may cause fire.
-Do not throw away cigarettes or trash.
+・Do not burn dead branches or leaves outdoors.
+Do not do any work that may cause fire, such as barbecues.
+Do not throw away cigarette butts or trash.

-*No-entry orders may be issued in forest areas depending on weather conditions, etc., so do not enter if there are relevant signs or other notices.
+- No entry orders may be issued in forest areas depending on weather conditions, etc., so do not enter if there are related signs.

-For homes in forested areas, remove dead branches, dead leaves, and flammable materials from the surrounding area, prune trees, and install long hoses and fire extinguishers.
+- For homes in forested areas, remove dead branches, dead leaves, and flammable materials from the surrounding area, prune trees, and prepare long hoses and fire extinguishers.

-If a fire approaches a house or other structure, do not go outside unless an escape route has been secured.
+If a fire approaches a house, do not go outside unless an escape route has been secured.

 If you discover a fire, immediately call 112 or 199.

-If you are affected by the wildfires or are unable to contact your family or Japanese friends, please contact the Consular Section of the Embassy.
+If you are affected by a forest fire or are unable to contact your family or Japanese friends, please contact the Consular Section of our Embassy.

 <Reference>